Migraine. If I have a headache, I’m unlikely to rush to book an appointment with a psychotherapist. But, if you think about it, maybe I should!

 Such ascetic behavior becomes part of their personality.
 People suffering from migraines may harbor hostility and envy, particularly towards those who live more fulfilling lives.

 They often strive for intellectual achievements, sacrificing other aspects of life, including sexual relationships.
+Individuals experiencing tension headaches tend to be highly educated and intellectually developed.

 They aim to take on everything—responsibility and achievement.
 Such people are prone to anxiety and increased aggression.
+Cluster headaches, another type of headache, are associated with panic attacks and fear.

 What Can Be Done?